nrwl/nx/docs/shared/react-standalone-tutorial/1-code-generation.md

 >  NX  Generating @nrwl/react:component

-✔ Should this component be exported in the project? (y/N) · false CREATE src/app/shop/shop.module.css
+✔ Which stylesheet format would you like to use? · css ✔ Should this component be exported in the project? (y/N) · false CREATE src/app/shop/shop.module.css
 CREATE src/app/shop/shop.spec.tsx